stevensshlee-svg/Homelab/Sandboxes/eve-ng/ccna to ccnp/configurations.md

 Ive then validated via do sh etherchannel summary to ensure port-channel is L2 and up (SU), protocol is LACP, and the ports are e0/2 - 3.

+L3 configurations:
+first I ran do sh cdp neigh to view which ports are uplinks to csw.
+I then went into interface config and ran no sw to enable L3 routing on those switch ports.
+After that I assigned an ip address of 10.0.9x.1/30 to each link with x incrementing by +1.
+On the CSW i ran the same command but assigned the ip address of 10.0.9x.2/30.

+Next I created svis and assigned ip addresses to each vlan.
+The addressing scheme went 10.x+y.0.0/24 with x being equal to the vlan number and y being equal to the dsw number.
+EX: vlan 30 on dsw7 would be 10.31.0.1/24.